calliope-project/typedconfig/doc/specification.rst

         raise ValueError  # , TypeError, or ValidationError

+  **NOTE:** multiple validators can be specified for a key with a list of validator names instead of just the name.
+If the validators require parameters, they have to be similarly specified in a list.
+  If one of the validators do not take parameters, an empty dictionary can be used in the list of parameters at the corresponding position.

+  Note that validator options cannot be customised like this, this also means mixing regular validators with a root validator is also not possible.

   **NOTE:** eventhough root validators are not bound to a specific key, they need to be specified under a key.
 It does not matter which key, as long as it is at the same level.
-Since there is no way to specify multiple validator functions for a key, you will need to associate the root validator to a key that does not have one.

 - **NOTE:** The function signatures are not enforced when building the config type.